ATMEL HOWTO

 makefile)

 oulib.h and place it in your project directory (or place a shortcut to these files in your project directory).
-You may also want oulib_serial_buffered.h and buffer.h.
+Also download oulib_serial_buffered.h and buffer.h.

 - Modify the makefile so that it points to your source file: